This page last modified on 1 July 2008.

 L at T, cross Oxford ring road on bridge, OXFORD, 60m elev

-SO/R at tfl, SO at next tfl (care, buses creating pinch point!)
+SO/R at tfl by Park, soon SO at next tfl (care, buses creating pinch point!)

 Past tower, SO at tfl, and Continue up The High to Stop at Carfax.